FAQ about me and my books

 I love being able to meet my readers in person.
 Find out more about about my school visits on my speaking page.
 I live in Austin, I’m frequently in New York City and Boston, and I love excuses to travel elsewhere.
 I also do Skype visits to classrooms.
 If your teacher or librarian is interested in a visit, they can email me at leila (at) leilasales (dot) com to discuss.

 What advice would you give to aspiring authors?

 Read!
 Read a lot.
 And when you find something you love, read it over and over, until you can start to figure out how the author did it.
 And then, of course, write a lot.
 Learn to absorb feedback without taking it personally, and learn how to revise.
-Don’t get discouraged if you’re not scoring publishing contracts and winning awards at the age of sixteen.
+Don’t get discouraged if you’re not scoring publishing contracts and winning awards.
 If you like to write, just keep writing.

 What advice would you give to teens reading your books?

 Figure out what it is that you love to do, and do that.
 Find other people who love to do that same thing and work with them, get to know them.
 Don’t feel ashamed of being smart, or different.
 Most interesting people feel like they’re different.
 Learn how to focus, and how to be alone with your own thoughts.
 And try to get some sleep.
 I know it’s hard to make time for it, but everything looks better after a good night’s sleep.